jiahuang/d3-timeline/README.md

 ![Icon chart](examples/timeline5.png)

 For your *really* long charts, it supports scrolling.
-It can even do things on hover, click, and scroll for when someone accidentially interacts with your chart.
+It can even do things on hover, click, and scroll for when someone accidentally interacts with your chart.

 You can also specify an optional `class` key in the data dictionary.
 This will label each timeline rectangle item within the visualization with the following id property: "timelineItem_"+class.
 For example, this data